hyperhq/docs.hyper.sh-hyper/GettingStarted/launch_the_first_container.md

 ### 1. Pull the image

 The first step is to pull the image.
-However, instead of fetching to the laptop, `hyper pull` will download the image to Hyper_ cloud.
+However, instead of download to your local machine, `hyper pull` will fetch the image to Hyper_ cloud.
 Open your terminal and enter:

     $ hyper pull nginx